SoftBank raises Sprint offer, wins key shareholder support

 | TOKYO/NEW YORK

-TOKYO/NEW YORK Japanese mobile operator SoftBank Corp (9984.T) said it agreed with Sprint Nextel Corp (S.N) to raise its offer for the U.S. wireless carrier to $21.6 billion from $20.1 billion, as it fights off a counter bid by Dish Network Corp (DISH.O).
+TOKYO/NEW YORK Japanese mobile operator SoftBank Corp said it agreed with Sprint Nextel Corp to raise its offer for the U.S. wireless carrier to $21.6 billion from $20.1 billion, as it fights off a counter bid by Dish Network Corp.

 SoftBank's amended offer, Japan's biggest outbound deal, won the backing of hedge fund Paulson & Co, Sprint's second-biggest shareholder, which had earlier supported the Dish bid.
 Paulson said it would vote all its shares in favor of SoftBank's improved offer.